SvenBroeckling/phasesix-rulebook/published/gear_en.md

 * **Hand to Hand**: the weapon is used in close combat, can cause critical hits.

 In additional extensions or worlds, there may also be other attack modes with special rules.
+{% endif %}

 ### Rules

 Weapons, like objects, can have special rules.
 These describe in detail what is to be observed when using the weapon.

-In addition to formulated rules, there is also the specification of special caused conditions (see [[chapter-wounds-and-healing|Wounds and Healing]]).
+In addition to formulated rules, there is also the specification of special caused conditions (see [[chapter-wounds|Wounds and Healing]]).
 As a rule, these are indicated with a value.
 This is the value that the hit adds to the corresponding condition **when the weapon causes wounds**.
 Possible conditions are:

 * Bleeding X
 * Poisoned X